martimy/sdn_lab/docs/lab_instructions.md

 ## Using Graphite

-To send switches telemetry to Graphite, we will need to use and application `monitor_graphite.py` with any other applications such as `learning_switch_2.py` (the dc_switch_x.py apps have not been tested yet):
+To send switches telemetry to Graphite, we will need to use and application `monitor_graphite.py` with any other applications such as `dc_switch_3.py`:

 1. Edit the Docker compose file `docker-compose.yaml` to add the app:

     ```bash
-    # Docker Compose for SDN Lab
-    services:
       # Define a "controller" service
       controller:
         image: martimy/ryu-flowmanager
         environment:
          - NETWORK_CONFIG_FILE=scripts/network_config.yaml
+         - GRAPHITE_SERVER=graphite
-        command: "scripts/learning_switch_2.py scripts/monitor_graphite.py --observe-links"
+        command: "scripts/dc_switch_3.py scripts/monitor_graphite.py --observe-links"
       ...
     ```

 2. Start the containers in the background:

     ```bash